texstudio-org/texstudio/utilities/manual/source/editing.md

 ![Server connected](images/ethersync_status_panel.webp)

 The tooltip on that icon will tell you the folder which is used for sharing as well as the current access code.
 The context menu (right-click) on the icon offers to copy the code into the clipboard.
-This access code in the form of `4-alpha-button` needs to be communicated to the collaborator for them to access this folder (as long as the host server is running).
+This access code in the form of `4-alpha-button` code needs to be communicated to the collaborator for them to access this folder (as long as the host server is running).

 ![Copy access code](images/ethersync_status_panel_copyCode.webp)

 Once they connect to any of those files, TeXstudio gets notified.
 If the file is open in your TeXstudio, their cursor will appear as a blue cursor.
 Any changes will directly appear in your file as well.
-So will your cursor position and changes appear in their editor.
+Your cursor position will also and changes appear in their editor.

-Once the connection is closed ("Tools/Disconnect from collaboration" or TeXstudio is closed), the changes will not be synchronized any more and neither their nor your changes are exchanged.
+Once the connection is closed ("Tools/Disconnect from collaboration" or TeXstudio is closed), the changes will not be synchronized any more and neither their changes nor yours are exchanged.

 ### Joining collaboration

 In order to join another user for collaboration, an access code is needed.
-If that has been communicated, connect to the other user with "Tools/Connect to other user for collaboration".
+If that has been communicated, connect to the host user with "Tools/Connect to other user for collaboration".

 TeXstudio asks for the access code and connects to the other user.
 If that was successful, the status panel (see [above](#inviting-collaborators)) will turn green.